indic-dict/dict-api/README.md

 * Results:
   * A term can appear in many dictionaries, the user should be able to quickly navigate to the dictionary or dictionary-category of his choice.
   * Some history (what words were recently looked up).
+* Stats:
+  * Collect site use stats (eg. using google analytics).
+  * Submit lookup stats to the
 * Example from Goldendict (desktop) [here](http://imgur.com/a/Tj6OZ?).